The Seven Secrets of Roofers

 Since 1995, Dale’s company, Rooftime, has repaired many defective installations for frustrated homeowners who could not or would not allow their original roofer to return.

 So what can a homeowner do when it is time to replace a roof?
-Here are the seven tips Rooftime recommends considering when you're about to hire a roofing contractor.
+Here are the seven tips Rooftime recommends considering when you're about to hire a contractor from nearby local roofing companies.

 1. Ask everyone you know who they used.
 The old adage about telling one or two people when you’re happy with a service and telling ten or twenty when you aren’t can work in your favor to weed out potential problems.